whatsupcoders/Neumorphism/README.md

  <hr/>

 <h3>Smart Home Dark Theme</h3>
-<p> The complete usescase code can be found <a href="https://github.com/applibgroup/Neumorphism_Smarthome_Darkmode">here.</a></p>
+<p> The complete uses case code can be found <a href="https://github.com/applibgroup/Neumorphism_Smarthome_Darkmode">here.</a></p>
-<p> The below usescase is a simple Living Room Design in Dark mode and it is implmented using the Neumorphism library and every component displayed in the Living Room are the neumorphic component like listed below.</p>
+<p> The below uses case is a simple Living Room Design in Dark mode and it is implemented using the Neumorphism library and every component displayed in the Living Room are the neumorphic component like listed below.</p>
 <ul>
   <li>neutheme</li>
   <li>neucard </li>